LBJ National Grasslands Horseback Riding

 The MOST popular equestrian trail in Texas.

-Northwest of Dallas and Decatur in the LBJ National Grasslands, the LBJ Multiuse Trail system has four loops totaling 35 miles on single and double tracks through the 22,000 acre LBJ National Grasslands.
-The trails are blazed by different colors: Blue Loop (14 miles), Yellow Loop (10 miles), White Loop (14 miles), and Orange Loop (11 miles).
+Northwest of Dallas and Decatur in the LBJ National Grasslands, the LBJ Multiuse Trail system has four loops totaling 35 miles on single and double tracks spread over 22,000 acres.
+The horse trails are blazed by different colors: Blue Loop (14 miles), Yellow Loop (10 miles), White Loop (14 miles), and Orange Loop (11 miles).
 These soft dirt trails are maintained by a local equistrian organization.
 Keep an eye out for bobcats, deer and fox.
 The best trailhead is Tadra Point Campground (no water).

 To reach the horseback riding trailhead from Decatur, head north on SR730 for 10 miles.
 At the cemetary, turn left heading southwest on CR2461 (Cottonwood Cemetary Road).
 At the fork, turn right on CR2560 for 3 miles.
 Then turn left on FS900 for 2 miles.
 The trailhead is on the right.